Nuclear modification of leading hadrons and jets within a virtuality ordered parton shower

 \section{Abstract}

-A novel Monte-Carlo event generator for jet propagation in a heavy-ion collision, based on the higher-twist energy loss formalism: the {\it Modular All Twist Transverse-scattering Elastic-drag and Radiation} (\textsc{Matter}) is developed and coupled with a viscous fluid dynamical simulation of the bulk medium, for studying jet modification in relativistic nuclear collisions.
-The probability of parton splitting is calculated using a medium modified Sudakov form factor that is constructed by a combination of vacuum and medium-induced splitting functions.
-Full parton showers are simulated, including both energy-momentum and space-time evolution of all jet partons.
-Within this framework, we provide a reasonable description of the nuclear modification of both single hadrons and jets at high transverse momentum at RHIC and the LHC.
-The extracted jet transport coefficients are consistent with the values constrained by the JET Collaboration.
+The event generator based on the higher-twist energy loss formalism -- {\it Modular All Twist Transverse-scattering Elastic-drag and Radiation} (\textsc{Matter}) -- is further developed and coupled to a hydrodynamic model for studying jet modification in relativistic nuclear collisions.
+The probability of parton splitting is calculated using the Sudakov form factor that is constructed by a combination of vacuum and medium-induced splitting functions; and the full parton showers are simulated, including both energy-momentum and space-time evolutions of all jet partons.
+With the assumption that partons below a virtual scale of 1~GeV is absorbed by the medium, this framework is able to provide a reasonable description of the nuclear modification of both leading hadrons and jets at high transverse momentum at RHIC and the LHC.